 For example, a payroll department may have a check/automated deposit run every two weeks.
 The workflow schedule for that process may include ensuring the funds are in the correct account, verifying the payment amounts against reported time, loading the correct stock into the printer, and more.

 Workflow Planner Tools

 Software solutions exist to automate workflow creation and management.
-They have the advantage of usually producing a consistent result, and can make work possible for remote teams.
+They have the advantage of producing a more consistent result, and can make work possible for remote teams.

 Running workflows is now usually automated.
-The software helps to record the workflow and to render a visual example in a diagram, but planning is still largely a manual process, and relies on a workflow planner observing, noting, and defining the processes in an organization.
+Software solutions record the workflow and often allow you to create a visual diagram.
+That said, workflow planning is still largely a manual process, and relies on a workflow planner who observes, notes, and defines the processes in an organization.

 How to Choose Workflow Planning Software

 Workflow planning and execution are conducted through workflow management software (WfMS).
 It may sound bulky and intimidating, but it doesn’t have to be.